 \subsection{Optimization Flow}

-The optimization procedure for designing universal polarization handling deep photonic networks is illustrated in Fig 2 with two main sequential steps: device initialization and optimization loop.
-First, the deep photonic network architecture including the number of input/output ports, the network depth (number of layers and MZIs), and the optical objectives of the network are defined for TE and TM polarizations and multiple wavelengths.
-Subsequently, an artificial, software-defined equivalent of the deep photonic network is created using automatic differentiation-compatible building blocks as described above, the architectural hyperparameters from the preceding phase, and an end-to-end machine learning library \cite{ref31a}.
+The optimization procedure for designing these deep photonic networks is illustrated in Fig. 2 with two main steps: device initialization and an optimization loop.
+First, the network architecture (input/output ports, numbers of MZI layers) and optical objectives are defined for TE/TM polarizations across multiple wavelengths.
+Then, a software-defined equivalent of this network is created using previously described automatic differentiation-compatible building blocks, architectural hyperparameters, and an end-to-end machine learning library \cite{ref31a}.

 In the optimization loop, a loss function is defined as the difference between the target objective and the simulated transmission response at both polarizations, as shown in Eq.
 (2), where $J$ is the loss function, $\lambda$ is wavelength, $\varphi$ is polarization, $T$ is power transmission, $\gamma$ is regularization factor as a function of widths of taper segments, and $Q$ is the number of wavelengths included in the target response.